 It is required that all EU citizens planning to reside in Spain for more than 3 months should register in person at the Oficina de Extranjeros in their province of residence or at designated Police stations to apply for a Residence Certificate.
 You may be required to produce evidence of sufficient financial means to support yourself (and dependents).
 You may also be asked for proof of private or public healthcare insurance, depending on your circumstances.

+Because there was so much conflicting information on the web regarding what was needed to obtain our Residence Certificates, and because we are only beginning to learn Spanish, we employed the help of a local specialist who advised us, gathered our paperwork together and made and attended our appointments with us at the Police Station.
+This made the process less daunting!
 As we owned our own house in Spain, we took the paperwork for the house with us.
 We also took a statement from our Spanish bank and a copy of our bank statements certified by the bank.
 We had read differing advice – some saying we had to have 7,000€ each in our account for at least three months before applying for a Residence Certificate, or regular payments being made into the account.
 As we are both below the UK retirement age, but not working (so not entitle to Spanish National Health) we had to take out full private healthcare cover.
 This was a stumbling block as the first cover we took out was not sufficient despite being told it was by the person who sold us the cover!
 The healthcare cover needed to be full (no co-payments and no restrictions as to how many times we used the healthcare cover).
 This caused us to be refused our Residence Certificates at the National Police Station on our first visit.
 In Malaga where we registered the authorities were very keen that our health cover was full.
 We had to go back to our healthcare provider to change our cover and make another appointment.
+We were then successful and both issued a credit card size Residence Certificate stating our name, address, nationality, NIE number and date of registration.

 We believe that after five years residence registration we are entitled to apply for a certificate of permanent residence in Spain (to be investigated at a later date!
 One step at a time!)